dj95/chaos-proxy/README.md

 ## 🐳 Docker

-Running the proxy server in docker can be achieved with some different approaches.
+Running the proxy server in docker requires to build the docker image.
-One is to use pre-built docker images provided on docker hub.
-If you don't feel comfortable with those images, feel free to build the docker images by yourself with the provided Dockerfile.
 Just navigate to [./deployments/docker](./deployments/docker) and run `docker-compose build`.

 In order to configure the container you can use a config file, which will look like:

 - Customize the [./configs/config.yml](./configs/config.yml)
-- Run `docker run -p "8080:8080" -v "${PWD}/config.yml:/config.yml" dj95/deception-proxy` in the same directory with the *config.yml*
+- Run `docker run -p "8080:8080" -v "${PWD}/config.yml:/config.yml" deception-proxy` in the same directory with the *config.yml*

 Alternatively the container can be configured with environment variables, that are similar to the ones in the config file.
 The commands therefore will be:

-- `docker run -p "8080:8080" -e "DP_CORE_LOG_LEVEL=info" dj95/deception-proxy`
+- `docker run -p "8080:8080" -e "DP_CORE_LOG_LEVEL=info" deception-proxy`

 Every config variable that can be found in the config file will be available as environment variable as well.
 Please bear in mind that set environment variables will override the values set in the config file.